oubotong/SWEETHOME/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am currently a second-year Ph.D. student in computer science at UCLA.
-I am interested in solving security-related problems in distributed systems and networks in the IoT domain.
+I am interested in solving security-related problems in distributed systems and networks in the IoT domain such as UAV, Vehicle, or smarthome and I am under supervisored by [Prof. Mani Srivastava](https://www.ee.ucla.edu/mani-srivastava/).
+Back to 2019, I got my Bachelor's degree at Shanghai Jiaotong University advised by [Prof. Yuanyuan Zhang](http://www.yyjess.com/).
+Personally speaking, I like to explore problems that are important and meaningful for pushing security forward to catch up with new technologies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.